[Originally posted on my Italian blog in 2010, updated for 2026]

 - Bring a tripod: Stabilize your camera for crisp and clear shots.

-- Use a wide-angle lens: A wide-angle lens will allow you to capture the entire scene, including the stunning skyline and the glowing sun.
+- Use a wide-angle lens: Capture the entire scene including the skyline and the glowing sun.

 - Camera settings: Opt for a high aperture (F/16) and low ISO (mine were at 100) for optimal exposure and sharpness in your photos.